opendilab/DI-engine-docs/source/hands_on/wqmix.rst

    :align: center
    :scale: 30%

-First, wqmix examine an operator that represents an idealised version of QMIX in a tabular setting.
+First, WQMIX examine an operator that represents an idealised version of QMIX in a tabular setting.
 The purpose of this analysis is primarily to understand the fundamental limitations of QMIX that stem from its training objective and the restricted function class it uses.
 This is the space of all :math:`Q_{tot}` that can be represented by monotonic funtions of tabular :math:`Q_{a}(s,u)` :